krobelus/rate-experiments/README.md

 encountered in the backward pass.
 This means that it processed only a fraction of the proof while other checkers would process the entire proof.
 Hence it is not useful for benchmarking checker performance to runtimes for proofs that are rejected under specified DRAT.
-For the performance comparision we discard benchmarks with such proofs.
+For the performance comparison we discard benchmarks with such proofs.

 In total we analyze 39 solvers and 120 unsatisfiable instances, making for